GCDigitalFellows/installdri.github.io/anaconda.md

 Mac:
 ----
-Conda is built into the mac terminal, so you can follow the instructions for opening a shell:
+Conda is built into the mac terminal, so you can follow the instructions for opening the terminal (also called the shell):

 ### Via search: